 Sustainable forestry activities (such as conservation management, agroforestry and reforestation) provide a source of income for local communities while conserving natural resources.
 The project promotes health, family planning and environmental awareness through educational programs.

 South Pole is LT&C’s official partner in compensating your CO2 Footprint.
 They have delivered emissions reductions and renewable energy through more than 700 projects in over 40 countries to hundreds of organisations looking to compensate their carbon footprint, source clean power, and improve people’s lives.
-Choose one of three Climate Action projects and fill in the form on the right to start compensating your flight’s CO2 emissions with this project!
+Choose a Climate Action project and fill in the form on the right to start compensating your flight’s CO2 emissions with this project!